skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Take the bottom path, ride the Gargant, grab the Fairy Earrings from the chest and return to the chamber with the moogles.
 * Take the top path by the treasure hunter and ride the Gargant.
 * Flip Switch #1, ride the Gargant and take the top path to a chest with an Ether inside.
-* Return to the previous screen and follow the lower path to reach Switch #2; flop the switch and ride the Gargant back to Switch #1.
+* Return to the previous screen and follow the lower path to reach Switch #2; flip the switch and ride the Gargant back to Switch #1.
 * Flip Switch #1 and ride the Gargant once more to return to the cavern with the moogles; save your game.

 **Target time**: 04:59:11